ncmoliver/olympic_analysis/README.md

 * A more granular analysis of individual sports and countries that typically dominate a particular sport.
 * Incoporating additional datasets like education levels, or healthcare metrics.
 * Pedictive modeling to forecast future Olympic performances.
+# Licensing & Usage
+The project falls under the CC0 1.0 UNIVERSAL, no rights reserved.
+Feel free to use, modify, distribute, or build upon the work for any purpose, without asking permission or providing attribution to us as creators ⭐️
 ## References
+[Xpert Learning Assistant] - Assisted in debugging and cleaning code.
+[BCS Slack Tutor] - Organization and Planning

 ### Datasets
 [GDP]
 [Olympic Analysis](https://www.kaggle.com/datasets/muhammadehsan000/olympic-historical-dataset-1896-2020)